 The orange smoothie is especially recommended for people that suffer from intestinal problems, like constipation, diarrhea, colitis, parasites, etc. It also has a delicious flavor, in addition to its health benefits.

 - Papaya (some seeds included, for anti-parasite properties)

 - One mango

-- Linseed (soaked in a bit of water overnight.
-You could also add the water to the smoothie as well)
+- Linseed (soaked in a bit of water overnight; you can add the water to the smoothie as well)